 Figure 12 illustrates the GNP and CF as it exists in the epoxy matrix.
 It is not clear from the FESM as to the level of dispersion of the GNP in the composite.
-Previous studies by Hadden et al. (Ref.
-3) supplemented the experimental data with multiscale modeling to estimate the dispersion level.
-In that work, predictions assuming four layers of GNP were the most accurate.
-In the current work, variation in the dispersion is not considered at every scale in the analysis.
+Previous studies by Hadden et al. supplemented the experimental data with multiscale modeling to estimate the dispersion level.